TritonDataCenter/rfd/rfd/0154/README.md

 * The image size is not sufficiently large to handle the amount of data that must be placed into the boot disk.
 This leads to ad-hoc resizes later using SmartOS and guest OS tools or the creation of custom images that differ from stock images only in their size.
 * Some customers see no value in splitting space between the root disk and the data disk.
 Rather, this causes extra work because it forces application configurations to be customized to use non-standard paths and/or causes confusion for users.
 These customers tend to request that all space is allocated to the boot disk.
 * Customers that snapshot VMs are likely to need "snapshot space" to allow snapshots of disks that have had a significant amount of data written to them.
 See RFD 148.

+Additionally, customers that may be transitioning from LX to bhyve may have an easier transition without having space fragmented across the root and data file systems.

 # Solution